 Now some simple sewing.
 Harley's shirt has a simple run of stitches across the top.
-They aren't really sewing anything together.
+They aren't sewing anything together.
 They are just decorative.
-This is called a Fell stitch, it's similar to a running stitch, but you go vertically with the stitches rather than straight.
+It's a Fell stitch, similar to a running stitch, but you go vertically with the stitches rather than straight.
 Don't try to make it too even or pretty.
 That's not Harley!

-When you are done, dab some more crimson ink with a sponge, right on top of the stitch:
+When you've finished, dab some more crimson ink with a sponge right on top of the stitch:

 Now pin a small section of cloth in a line from the left armpit to the first hole:

-You don't need to cut this, just pin it.
-Then, using the same black thread, do a cross stretch down from the armpit to the hole.
+You don't need to cut this; pin it.
+Then, using the same black thread, cross stretch down from the armpit to the hole.

-Now, cut from the hole to the left almost all the way to the small hole where the cross stitching you just did finishes.
-Then pin that over, like you're going to repair it.
+Now, cut from the hole to the left almost to the small hole where the cross stitching you just did finishes.
+Then pin that over like you're going to repair it.
 Here's a picture:

-Now use the white thread and a running stitch to make the repair.
+Now use the white thread and a running stitch to repair.

-And you're done!
-Here's another shot of the finished shirt, so you can see the stitching.
+All done!
+Here's another shot of the finished shirt to see the stitching.
 That wasn't so hard!

 Pants, Jacket, Wig, Accessories

 The next step was the pants and belt, which I wasn't sure I could do, but I was going to try.
-But I found amazing pants with a built-in belt that I think really looked fantastic.
+But I found amazing pants with a built-in belt that looked fantastic.
 I bought it from here

 I was going to make the bat, but bats are crazy expensive!
 I found a pretty good rubber substitute.
 It doesn't look that great close-up.
 But it's pretty great from a short distance away and in the photos.
 You can get that here.